MLB owners, players revert to salary squabbles of old

 Some players, notably former AL Cy Young Award winner Blake Snell, have said it’s not worth it to them to play for less.
 Some management officials have said teams should offer a very short schedule, perhaps as short as 50 games.

-Mistrust among many is at its highest level since the 1994-95 strike.
+Mistrust among many is at its highest level since the 1994-95 strike, the last of eight stoppages that started in 1972.
 Reasons abound.

 SALARIES